Economic Development District

 EDA financial support materially assists the Planning Commission in the collection and publication of demographic and economic data and information for the Region.

 Comprehensive Economic Development Strategy

-A federal Comprehensive Economic Development Strategy (CEDS) is designed to bring together the public and private sectors in the creation of an plan to strengthen and diversify a regional economy.
+A federal Comprehensive Economic Development Strategy (CEDS) is designed to bring together the public and private sectors in the creation of a plan to strengthen and diversify a regional economy.
 The Capital District CEDS is developed by analyzing the regional economy and based on that information, serves as a guide for establishing regional goals and objectives, developing and implementing a regional plan of action, and identifying investment priorities and funding sources.

-Our region’s CENS is the result of a continuing economic development planning process which includes with broad-based and diverse public and private sector participation.
+Our region’s CEDS is the result of a continuing economic development planning process which includes broad-based and diverse public and private sector participation.
 It identifies the goals and objectives necessary to address our region’s economic development challenges and identifies the metrics of success.
 The CEDS also provides the region with a useful benchmark by which a regional economy can evaluate opportunities with other regions in the national economy.